iron-meteor/iron-router/README.md

 ### Before and After Hooks
 Sometimes you want to execute some code *before* or *after* your action function is called.
 This is particularly useful for things like showing a login page anytime a user is not logged in.
-You might also put mixpanel tracking code in a before/after hook.
 You can declare before and after hooks by providing `before` and `after` options to the route.
 The value can be a function or an array of functions which will be executed in the order they are defined.

 ```javascript
 Router.map(function () {